-We are very proud to announce that, last week, PGHS was awarded the full Lancashire Equality Mark!
+We are very proud to announce that PGHS have been awarded the full Lancashire Equality Mark!
 We are the first secondary school in Lancashire to achieve this award, which is given to schools that can demonstrate a commitment to embedding equality throughout their practice and who enable all their students to thrive in a supportive learning community.

 Working towards these different strands has created lots of opportunities within our school to celebrate our diverse and amazing school community.
 We have enjoyed celebrating International Women’s Day, where we were able to welcome some of our incredible PGHS alumni back into our school, including Dame Sue Ion and the BBC’s Nazia Mogra.
 We have also sought lots of opportunities as a school community to broaden our knowledge of equality in the wider world, such as in our research competition for Black History Month, or our sessions with ‘Solutions Not Sides’ during our school drop down days.
 Last year, we even held our very own ‘Unitee’ fashion show, which challenged each form to create their own T-Shirt inspired by the theme of unity!

-Last week, a representative from Lancashire County Council visited PGHS to see what we have been doing as a school to ensure and promote equality.
+A representative from Lancashire County Council has previously visited PGHS to see what we have been doing as a school to ensure and promote equality.
 We are incredibly proud with the feedback we received from the council, which described our work on ensuring inclusivity as “exemplary”.
 They also said our learning environment was “particularly inspiring” and wanted to pass on their congratulations to all staff and pupils in school.

 We are looking forward to finding yet more opportunities to celebrate and support our diverse school community.
 Myself and Mrs Hall are excited to be working with our newly elected School Respect Council Leader, who is full of exciting ideas about different ways that we can continue to promote equality in school.